Build £932,000 Off grid £75,000

 The lower level of the home uses a seamless flint exterior treatment with a lime based mortar.
 Flint was sourced from a nearby quarry and creates a meaningful tie to the geological context.

-The house is seamlessly clad in Shou Sugi Ban (charred Western Red Cedar); an ancient Japanese application of charring timber as a form of preservation; a natural, non-toxic way to enhance the longevity and beauty of wood.
+Above, the tapering form of the living spaces is clad in Shou Sugi Ban (charred Western Red Cedar).
+This is an ancient Japanese process of charring timber as a form of preservation; a natural, non-toxic way to enhance durability.